Kashish-Rastogi/Tableau/Friends TV Series/README.md

 # Objective
 I wanted to create innovative and interactive Tableau dashboards that gives an brief overview of data and all the corelations between them.
-The data is processed and clean with the help of python library.
+The data is processed and clean with the help of python library and found in ```Data folder```.
 Tableau dashboards were created from the cleaned dataset.
+The tableau dashboard is made for the participation of Onyx Data Challenge January 2022.

 # Technologies Used
 * Tableau